 Thinking about how to treat eczema?
 Well, there is no specific cure for the condition.
 Also, the cure is not permanent.
 This means that if you have eczema and your condition subsides, it can reappear at any point in the future.
 Fortunately, certain changes in lifestyle and preventive measures can help you manage the condition.

 1. Use a Humidifier in the Bedroom

 During winters, both outdoor and indoor air becomes excessively dry.
 This extreme dryness can lead to skin irritation, itching, or inflammation.
 To counteract the effect of dry air, it’s wise to install a humidifier inside your bedroom.
-Mayo Clinic recommends keeping humidity levels between 30-50% inside the house to beat the skin conditions caused due to colder and drier air.
+Mayo Clinic recommends keeping humidity levels between 30-and 50% inside the house to beat the skin conditions caused due to colder and drier air.

 2. Stay Hydrated

 Keeping your body well hydrated in winter will keep your skin’s hydration levels intact.
-Drinking sufficient glasses of fluids every day will moisturise your skin from within.
+Drinking sufficient glasses of fluids every day will moisturize your skin from within.
 Try to drink 6-8 glasses of water each day.
 You can also resort to other healthy beverages like lemon water, coconut water, fruit smoothies, green tea, etc., for subtle hydration.

 3. Moisturise Frequently

 Moisturizing your skin frequently during the cold weather season is extremely important in managing eczema.
 Invest in rich and heavy moisturizers like cocoa or shea butter to expel dryness during winters.
 Aloe vera gel and petroleum jelly are other hydrating options to rely on.
 Apply the moisturizer several times a day, especially after a shower or swimming.

 4. Make the Most of Vitamin D Supplements